koen84/elrond-go-scripts-v2/README.md

 #### Stop nodes:
  - ./script.sh stop --> stops your local node or nodes
  - ./script.sh stop_hosts --> stops node processes on all hosts (using target_ips file)

+#### Cleanup everything that has been installed:
+ - ./script.sh cleanup --> erases everything installed by the scripts on the local machine
+ - ./script.sh cleanup_hosts --> erases everything installed by the scripts on all hosts (using target_ips file)